 Neolithic through Tang: Silk worms are domesticated in China as early as the Neolithic period.
 Silk cloth is preserved as garments and parts thereof, as a covering for furniture, and as painted or embroidered banners.
 Techniques include flat weave, moiré, damask, gauze, quilting, and embroidery.

 Neolithic through Tang: Lacquer is a transparent sap collected from the lac tree.
 When dissolved, it may be repeatedly applied to a wood or fabric form.
 The resulting product is sturdy and light.
 Lacquer vessels first appear in the Neolithic period, and become highly sophisticated and numerous by the middle Zhou through Han Dynasties.
 In the Sui and Tang Dynasties, the practice is invented of creating a hard, thick surface of lacquer with the application of many thin layers.
 The resulting object may be carved and or inlaid before it hardens completely.
 Common colors for lacquer are red and black.
 Object types include: Vessels such as bowls, dishes, and goblets; military gear such as shields and armor; musical instruments such as zithers (qin) and drums, related supports for drums and for bell sets; and boxes and baskets with painted or carved lids.

 Wooden objects from this era are mainly preserved when painted with lacquer.
 These include architectural elements, utensils, coffins, musical instruments, and wood sculptures.

 Zhou through Tang: Types include texts on bamboo and wooden slips, and on paper.
 The slips may be found singly, or in groups numbering into the thousands.
 Some Buddhist sutras were printed with movable wooden type.

-Zhou through Tang: Glass types include mostly tablewares, such as cups, plates, saucers.
+Zhou through Tang: Glass types include beads and tablewares, such as cups, plates, and saucers.

 IX.
 Painting and Calligraphy